djvaron/Goldbach/README.md

   * Hybrid ???-OpenACC parallelism

 ## 2. System specifications
-Experiments with MPI, OpenMP, and hybrid MPI/OpenMP were conducted on the `huce_intel` partition of the Harvard Odyssey research computing cluster.
+Experiments with the serial code, MPI, OpenMP, and hybrid MPI/OpenMP were conducted on the `huce_intel` partition of the Harvard Odyssey research computing cluster.
 Experiments with OpenACC were conducted on AWS using a g3.4xlarge instance with 16 GiB of GPU memory.

 ## 3. Serial code
 The serial code `goldbach.c` consists of: